Otakuwind/Otakuwind/README.md

 Hi there 👋 my name is Wind
 I am on a journey.
-! telescope I’m currently working on 4 HTML projects
+I’m currently working on 4 HTML projects
 - 🌱 I’m currently learning Css, Javascript
 Interested in becoming a web3/blockchain dev.